GrayRats/firefox-settings/README.md

     //Send fake referrer (if choose to send referrers)maybe Error Site

     network.http.sendRefererHeader = 0 [if 2-3,Breaks Websites]
-	Tells website where you came from.
+	// Tells website where you came from.
 Disabling may break some sites.
-	0 = Disable referrer headers.
+	// 0 = Disable referrer headers.
-	1 = Send only on clicked links.
+	// 1 = Send only on clicked links.
+	// 2 = (default) Send for links and image.
+    browser.newtabpage.activity-stream.section.highlights.rows = 6
+    browser.newtabpage.activity-stream.section.topstories.rows = 1
+    browser.newtabpage.activity-stream.topSitesRows = 5
+    ///
-	2 = (default) Send for links and image. browser.aboutConfig.showWarning // No need to warn us browser.fullscreen.autohid = false //
+    browser.aboutConfig.showWarning // No need to warn us browser.fullscreen.autohid = false //
     browser.tabs.closeWindowWithLastTab = false //closes the browser when the last tab is closed